-The financial report is presented in Australian dollars and all values are rounded to the nearest thousand dollars (\$'000) unless otherwise stated under the option available to the Company under ASIC Class Order 98/0100.
-The Company is an entity to which the class order applies.
+The financial report is presented in Australian dollars and all values are rounded to the nearest thousand dollars (\$'000) unless otherwise stated, under the option available to the Company under ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/91 dated 24 March 2016.
+The Company is an entity to which the legislative instrument applies.